 A doctor may prescribe medication or advise on how to reduce symptoms of itchiness and discomfort, and also on how to prevent the infection from spreading to other people.

-Pain or fever: Tylenol (acetaminophen) may help with symptoms of high temperature and pain.
+Pain or fever: Tylenol (acetaminophen), which is available to purchase online, may help with symptoms of high temperature and pain.
 It is important to follow the instructions provided by the manufacturer.
 Aspirin containing products should NOT be used for chickenpox as this can lead to complications.
 Acetaminophen (Tylenol) can be used at any time during pregnancy.

 Avoiding dehydration: It is important to drink plenty of fluids, preferably water, to prevent dehydration.
 Some doctors recommend sugar-free popsicles or Pedialyte for children who are not drinking enough.